Ātea editor Leonie Hayden responds to a misinformed shambles of an opinion column published in numerous newspapers this week.

 Aside from the sweeping generalisation about science dismissing the concept of ‘life force’ (citation needed, Bob), the danger in using the Western term ‘religion’ to describe the system by which land and resources are given the attributes of deities or ancestors is that it ignores the very real lessons those stories contain (and is also completely the wrong word, Bob).

-While stars may have been imbued with the names and characteristics of ngā atua, the gods, the science that Māori and their ancient ancestors used to navigate from point A to point B was very real.
+While stars may have been imbued with the names and characteristics of ngā atua, the gods, the knowledge and research that Māori and their ancient ancestors used to navigate from point A to point B was very real.
 Were it not, I literally would not be here right now.

 How so?
 Pūrākau about the gods and their roles within the environment informed us of what foods to eat and when.
 The stories of taniwha who live in the bends of ancestral rivers, each the kaitiaki of the hapū that live nearby, also describe the history of that place and the hazards or the resources that can be found there.